5 Ways to Quickly Fix a Self-Tanner DisasterMay 12, 2022

-Let’s admit it, many of us fantasize about achieving that bronzed beach babe look the second temperatures even come close to hitting 70 degrees, especially if you have naturally fair skin.
-In an effort to prevent compromising our skin’s health and risking skin cancer for this seasonal dream, we go for the quick (and safe!) fix: self-tanner.
+Let’s admit it:Many of us fantasize about achieving that bronzed beach babe look once temperatures come close to hitting 70 degrees, especially those of us with naturally fair skin.
+In an effort to prevent compromising your skin’s health and risking skin cancer for this seasonal dream, we suggest the quick (and safe!) fix: self-tanner.
 But if your results end up looking less like a post-vacation glow and more like a streaky orange mistake, don’t worry.
 Keep reading for five easy ways to remove your self-tanner fast.

 Self-tanning products are notoriously stubborn, but with a little elbow grease, they can be removed fairly easily.
 Use a gentle sugar exfoliant like the L'Oréal Paris Pure Sugar Scrub to slough the pigment away without irritating your skin.

 Considering it’s used for everything from teeth whitening to carpet cleaning, it’s no surprise that baking soda is also a remedy for sunless-tanner removal.
 Pour some baking soda onto a damp washcloth and gently scrub the skin in a circular motion.
 Rinse, dry and repeat the process every few hours until the color is gone.

 These little sour fruits work wonders on self-tanning blunders!
 Slice up a lemon (or lemons, depending on the severity of your situation), rub it onto the targeted area and voilà, your streaks will be gone.